Who We Are

 Patricia has published extensively in the areas of continental philosophy (especially Deleuze, Guattari, Serres, Irigaray, Lyotard, Kristeva, Blanchot, Ranciere), feminism, queer theory, posthuman theory, horror film, body modification, animal rights/abolitionism, cinesexuality and ethics.

 Currently she is working on a new impact case study on inclusivity in mental health and criminal justice especially in relation with issues of sexual difference and Trans rights.

 Dr. Simon Payne

-is Senior Lecturer in Film and Media Studies.
+is Associate Professor of Film and Media Studies.
 He is an experimental filmmaker, whose work has shown in cinemas, museums and galleries worldwide.